 Salt – Festival of the sea and Environment

 “Salt is probably the most local festival that we do; it engenders an enormous amount of pride in the community.
-Salt explores the way coastal environments shape who we are, and if you’ve grown up living by the sea, it also asks what the future might hold for us, and for the creatures; the ecosystems that are existing on the edge.
-It comes with a mix of joy and creativity, but also a sense of urgency; we’re exploring questions of landscape and culture funneled through what would be seen as an art festival.”
+Salt explores the way coastal environments shape who we are.
+If you’ve grown up living by the sea, it also asks what the future might hold for us, and for the creatures; the ecosystems that are existing on the edge.
+It comes with a mix of joy and creativity, along with a sense of urgency; we’re exploring questions of landscape and culture funneled through what would be seen as an art festival.”

 activism in folkestone

 “The events, many of which are free, are held with a close connection to the environment we’re talking about.
-From rediscovering rock-pooling to having salt treatments with Haeckels this is such a universal way in which we can approach our discussions because it allows for a space for us all to actually understand and develop our own personal ways of what climate change is actually doing to our environment.
-We can talk about extinction; Extinction Rebellion are very prominent in the media and also the voices of the youth in the school strikes.
-We want to develop that ourselves in Folkestone and consider how public activism would work for us.
+From rediscovering rock-pooling to having salt treatments with Haeckels this is such a universal way in which we can approach our discussions.
+These avenues allow for a space for us all to actually understand and develop our own personal ways of what climate change is actually doing to our environment.
+We want to develop our voice in Folkestone and consider how public activism would work for us.

-“We’ve got a whole load of events aimed at getting young activists on board.
-It’s a chance to talk about slow fashion and the effects the fashion industry has on the environment.
+“As with all our festivals, we want to get the youth involved, and to get young activists on board.
+We have the chance to talk about slow fashion and the effects the fashion industry has on the environment.
 Is there such a thing as sustainable fashion?
 Can there be?
 Hopefully we’ll find out!

 “Salt is trying to encompass what time we’re living in and also recognise the sense of climate grief we’re experiencing.
 This gives us an outlet to not be so scared of it, but start to examine the truths of what is actually going on.
 We live in a coastal town, we owe something to it to look after our ecosystem, and living so close to the environment we can see the effects first-hand.”